puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 In the image above, you can see some of the most common work areas (this description is by no means comprehensive):

-* You can easily navigate your Puppet project's file structure in the **Project Explorer**.
+* You can easily navigate your Puppet project's file structure in **Project Explorer**.

 * You can edit your code in the **Editor**.
 Geppetto takes advantage of Eclipse's editing capabilities, like syntax highlighting, content assistance, and error tracing and debugging for your Puppet code.

 * You can quickly find the elements of your classes in the **Outline** view, which shows a tree version of the code you're editing.

-* You can create your own tasks from the **Tasks** view.
-You can also automatically add tasks from comments in code from this view.
+* You can create your own tasks, as well as automatically create tasks from code comments, in the **Tasks** view.

 ##Installing Geppetto
 Geppetto is available as an all-in-one download that includes GitHub or Eclipse Subversive, a project that integrates SVN with Eclipse.
-Or, if you're already using Eclipse, you can install Geppetto into your existing development environment.
+Or, if you're already using Eclipse, you can install Geppetto in your existing development environment.

 Geppetto is available in 32- and 64-bit versions for Linux, Mac OS X, and Windows.
 Because the all-in-one download doesn't contain Java development tools, it's smaller than adding Geppetto to an existing Eclipse install.